-

 # borgmatic_source_directory: /tmp/borgmatic

-# If true, then source directories must exist, otherwise an error is
+# If true, then source directories (and root pattern paths) must

 # source_directories_must_exist: true